v16_0622 - FILIPPO II FIGLIO Tétradrachme syro-phénicien

 Аверс: описание: Buste lauré, drapé et cuirassé de Philippe II auguste à droite, vu de trois quarts en avant, ptéryges bien visibles (A*).

-Аверс: легенда: AUTOK K M IOULI FILIPPOS SEB.
+Аверс: легенда: AUTOK K M IOULI FILIPPOS SEB

 Аверс: перевод: (L’empereur césar Marc Jules Philippe auguste).